 A: To access your W-2 in Workday please log into Workday, on the Home page, select the Pay icon, view My Tax Documents and then select the appropriate Tax Year and then View/Print.
 With this feature, you can print your 2014 W-2 to file with your tax forms.
-Note: Former students and employees will receive a paper W-2 only and are unable to access the electronic version via Workday at this time.
+Note: Former students and employees will receive a paper W-2 (if they chose not to opt out of a paper W-2) and are able to access the electronic version via Workday at this time.
 If you have any questions, please feel free to contact the Payroll Office at 255-5194.

 Q: Why isn't my Total Compensation viewable?